-Air bridges — or ‘travel corridors’ — remove the requirement for travellers from the likes of Italy, Germany and Australia to quarantine when returning to England.
-The FCO has also ended its non-essential travel advice to most of these countries, meaning your travel insurance will be valid.
+Air bridges — or ‘travel corridors’ — remove the requirement for travellers to quarantine when returning to the UK.
+The FCO has also ended its non-essential travel advice to many countries, meaning your travel insurance will be valid.

 However, these travel corridors do not necessarily mean you can go on holiday there.
 Some countries, like New Zealand and Cyprus, are on our travel corridor list, but are barring UK nationals from entry.
 Others allow UK residents in, but require you to quarantine or have a Covid-19 test on arrival.

 The government is constantly reviewing the list of travel corridors, as well as its travel advice, so holiday plans could be disrupted at short notice.